|Symbol||vulture, hyena, worm|

-In the Year 1464, the citadel Gravestone Gates was occupied by the undead and goblin armies of the Black Tide.
+In 1464, the citadel Gravestone Gates was occupied by the undead and goblin armies of the Black Tide.
 They renamed the place Ugidreth.
-It became the heart of evil, which spread its gloom across Hells Womb and into the Land of Purity.
-The devastation and death that followed in the Black Tide War, brought the lands to the brink of destruction.
+It became the heart of evil, which spread its gloom across Hells Womb and into the Land of Purity in what became known as the Black Tide War (1465 - 1504).

 On the world Bal-Kriav, Thasmudyan's influence is concentrated in evil areas.
-In the Black Tide War, his divine power rose dramatically, for a time making him a greater power.
-When the Black Tide was defeated in the Athena Crusade and the Artery War, Thasmudyan was reduced back to being a lesser power.
+In the Black Tide War, his Divine Power rose dramatically, for a time making him a Lesser Power among the godly ranks.
+When the Black Tide was defeated in the Athenian Crusade and the Artery War, he was reduced back to being a Minor Power.

-Thasmudyan's symbol represents aspects of vultures, hyenas, and worms.
+Thasmudyan's religious symbols are aspects of vultures, hyenas, and worms.
 His more complex symbol is of a rotting hyaenadon with a skeletal head, worms emerging from its eye sockets, and a vulture on its back with entrails in its beak.
 Thasmudyan is a master of necromancy.
 He owns a vast repertoire of dark secrets, necromantic spells and rites, all recorded in a great tome called the Last Chapter.